 Americans with Disabilities Act:

 Rogers State University is committed to providing students with disabilities equal access to educational programs and services.
-Any student who has a disability that he or she believes will require some form of academic accommodation must inform the professor of such need during or immediately following the first class attended.
+Any student who has a disability, and believes they will require some form of academic accommodation, must inform the professor of such need during, or immediately following, the first class attended.
 Before any educational accommodation can be provided, it is the responsibility of each student to prove eligibility for assistance by registering for services through Student Affairs each and every semester they wish to receive accommodations.
 Students needing more information about Student Disability Services should contact Student Disability Services at Rogers State University, Room 201 Dr. Carolyn Taylor Center, 1701 W. Will Rogers Blvd., Claremore, OK 74017, [email protected], or 918-343-6828.

 Faculty Notification and Follow-up